prog4biol/pfb2019/pfb.md

     return at_content
 ```

 The methods are using an argument called `self`, i.e., `length = len(self.sequence)`.
-This is a special variable that when used within a class refers to the object that will be created by this class.
+This is a special variable that you use inside a class.
+With it you can access all the data that is contained inside the object when it is created.

-Use `self.attribute` to retrieve the value of variables created within the class.
-Here we use `self.sequence` to retrieve the information stored in our class attribute sequence.
+Use `self.attribute` format to retrieve the value of variables created within the class.
+Here we use `self.sequence` to retrieve the information stored in our attribute named `sequence`.

 ```python
 replacement1 = self.sequence.replace('A', 't')
 ```

+#### Creating a DNARecord Object

 The above class is a set of rules that need to be followed when creating a new DNARecord object.